 BYOD means that employees of an organization can use their personal mobile devices for work purposes.
 This includes mobile phones, laptops, and tablets.
-More than 50 percent of companies in the US have already adapted this strategy by allowing their employees to use their private smartphones and other mobile devices for work.
+More than 50 percent of companies in the US have already adapted this internal communications strategy by allowing their employees to use their private smartphones and other mobile devices for work.
 In addition, 15 percent of the surveyed companies plan to do the same in the next twelve months.

 Data security is the biggest hurdle to clear, but BYOD has many advantages for employees: According to a recent Forbes study, 49 percent of employees say that they are more productive if they can use their own smartphones at work, and 78 percent of employees believe that BYOD helps them achieve better work-life balance.

 BayWa received this year's Inkometa Award for "Best Employee App."
 In 2019, the company introduced its “My BayWa” app and had very good experiences with both the mobile channel and BYOD.
 The challenge was to better inform their approximately 19,000 employees at 3,000 locations worldwide.

 Today, more than 8,500 employees are registered in the app, 93 percent of whom feel “well-” to “very well informed” (compared to 73 percent before the introduction of the app); 84 percent find the app promotes dialogue; and 70 percent say that the mobile channel makes everyday work easier.